TutteInstitute/toponymy/README.rst

     topics_per_document = topic_model.cluster_layers_

 ``topic_names`` is a list of lists which can be used to explore the unique topic names in each layer or resolution.
+Let's examine the last two layers of topics.

 .. code-block:: python